Comprehensive 2025 Guide to Gold IRAs: How They Work, Benefits, and Setup

 Step 6: Store Your IRS-Approved Metals…

-How to Store Gold in an IRA
+How to Store IRA Gold

 Proper storage is a critical aspect of managing a Gold IRA.
 The IRS mandates that precious metals held in an IRA must be stored in an approved depository and managed by a licenced custodian.
 This ensures the security and integrity of your investment.